AdobeDocs/experience-manager-64.en/help/assets/preparing-assets-for-translation.md

 ## Viewing Language Roots {#viewing-language-roots}

-The touch-optimized UI provides a References panel that shows a list of language roots that have been created within AEM Assets.
+The touch-optimized UI provides a References panel that shows a list of language roots that have been created within [!DNL Experience Manager] Assets.

 1. In the Assets console, select the language primary for which you want to create language copies.
 1. Click or tap the GlobalNav icon, and choose **[!UICONTROL References]** to open the Reference pane.